SA-Labs/A-Real-Time-Predictive-modelling-to-mitigate-contagious-diseases/README.md

 # A-Real-Time-Predictive-modelling-to-mitigate-contagious-diseases
-we have tried to create a system for complete surveillance of the disease for details pls check https://salabs.in or mail me at shresthagrawal.31@gmail.com
+we have tried to create a system for complete surveillance of a contagious disease

+for details pls check https://salabs.in or mail me at shresthagrawal.31@gmail.com